 Improve customer journeys

 Good CX is all about optimizing the customer journey.
 The first step in achieving that is to identify major pain points and solve them.
+For instance, using tools like Miro’s customer journey map template can help in identifying and comprehending those major hurdles in the customer’s experience.
 Once you feel you have overcome the major hurdles, you can look at smaller bumps in their journey as well as offering greater personalization.

 Use technology